Albert Köster: Life

-Born in Hamburg as the son of a wine wholesaler, Köster attended the Johanneum in Hamburg, where he passed the Abitur in 1882.
+Born in the Free and Hanseatic City of Hamburg as the son of a wine wholesaler, Köster attended the Johanneum in Hamburg, where he passed the Abitur in 1882.
 He then studied at the Universities of Tübingen and Leipzig Law and Berlin Philology and History of Literature.
 In 1887, he received his doctorate in history from Wilhelm Maurenbrecher and Georg Voigt in Leipzig.
 The subject of his dissertation was: "Die Wormser Annalen.
 An investigation of the sources".

 From 1887, he was a private scholar in Hamburg and in 1892 he was appointed associate professor of modern German and German literary history at the University of Marburg, a post he held until 1899.
 From 1893, he was also one of the directors of the German Seminar at the University of Marburg.

 In 1899, he was appointed professor of modern German language and literature at the University of Leipzig, succeeding Rudolf Hildebrand.
 There he was, together with Eduard Sievers Director of the German Seminar.
 During his time in Leipzig, he received calls to prestigious chairs, for example as successor to his mentor and friend Erich Schmidt at the Humboldt-Universität zu Berlin or at the University of Vienna, which he declined, however.